AyushVerma2/surfer/README.md

 Surfer can be executed from the source tree using Maven.

-1. Clone / download the surfer repository from GitHub
+1. Clone / download the surfer repository from GitHub (`git clone https://github.com/oceanprotocol/surfer` should work)
-2. In the root directory run `nohup mvn clean install exec:java &`
+2. In the surfer directory run `nohup mvn clean install exec:java &`
 3. Browse to `http://localhost/8080` for the Welcome page

-For production usage, the use of a reverse proxy such as nginx is recommended.
+For production usage, the use of a reverse proxy such as nginx for TLS is recommended.

 ### Interactive REPL use